waterlinked/waterlinked.github.io/docs/dvl/bluerov-integration.md

 ![stripped-wires-a50](../img/stripped-wires-a50.jpeg)

 !!!
 Warning
 	The two wires of a twisted wire pair are fully colored and fully white (the table below shows the white wires having a stripe of the complementing color, this is **not** the reality and only for reference).
 Keep track of which white wire is paired with which colored wire!
+Also note that the wiring in the images below differ from that of the table below.
+Please follow the table!

 Re-solder the leads of the DVL-A50 cable to the IO Interface board following the table below: